TusharDahibhate/HW2-DevOps/README.md

 ```

 Once these variable have been set, we will need to set the secrets.
-They include mysql root passwords and passwords of the mattermost user and server
+They include mysql root passwords and passwords of the mattermost user and server.
+(This repo contains an encrypted secrets.yml.
+The user will have to create another secrets.yml)

 - Location: vars/secrets.yml - https://github.ncsu.edu/tdahibh/HW2-Devops/blob/master/ansible-server/vars/secrets.yml

 ```bash

 mysql_root_password:
 mysql_user_password:
 SMTPServerUserPassword:
 mattermost_userpassword:

 ```